-This Writer Says Jann Wenner Offered Him Work In Exchange For Sex
+This Writer Says Rolling Stone Founder Jann Wenner Offered Him Work In Exchange For Sex

 Thursday, August 11, 2005.
 Last night Jann Wenner asked me to come to his townhouse for a drink at 10:30 p.m.
 I knew this would happen sooner or later, I just didn’t think he’d take such a direct approach.
 It was the most pure form of sexual harassment: he pawed and groped and I insisted no but he persisted promising me a “25 article contract” in the most disingenuous voice.
 “Preferential treatment.”
 I was forced to kiss him.
 His mouth was dry and he was a serpent-like kisser, lashing with his tongue.
 After 90 minutes I left dignity relatively intact.

 Ryan’s boyfriend at the time, James Harris, lived near Wenner’s townhouse, and Ryan went right over.
 Harris confirmed to BuzzFeed News that Ryan told him Wenner had made a pass and offered a contract in exchange for sex.
-Three other people said Ryan told them the same thing — including a childhood friend whom he told at around the time of the incident, and two other long-time friends, one in Seattle and one in New York, whom he told in subsequent years.
+Three other people said Ryan told them the same thing — including a childhood friend whom he told at around the time of the incident, and two other longtime friends, one in Seattle and one in New York, whom he told in subsequent years.

 In a short statement to BuzzFeed News, Wenner acknowledged the encounter but described it differently: “I met him twelve years ago and did flirt with him.
 There was no quid pro quo.
 He refused my advances, but still went on to have his assignment from Men’s Journal published.”